 PhD position on Earth Observation of Urban Environment

 Monitoring status and changes of the earth is essential for a sustainable management of our limited natural resources.
-A special focus lies on ecological urban environment properties, that have a significant impact on large portions of the global population.
+A special focus lies on understanding ecological urban environment properties owing to their significant impact on large and increasing portions of the global population.

-Using Earth Observation data from satellites and on-ground sensor systems in combination with social-media data allows for a broad but heterogeneous geodata base for urban-environment analysis.
-These data are crucial for analyzing the interactions of humans and the built and natural environments in our cities.
-This requires the development of robust methods, which are applicable across cities.
+Earth Observation data from satellites and on-ground sensor systems in combination with social-media data allows for a broad, heterogeneous geodata base for innovative urban-environment analysis, such as to investigate the interactions of humans and the built and natural environments in our cities.
+However, combining these data requires the development of robust methods, which are applicable across cities.

-We look for a candidate holding a M.Sc. degree with expertise in remote sensing or spatial data, and handling of various sources of data.
+We are seeking a highly motivated candidate holding a M.Sc. degree with expertise in remote sensing or spatial data, and handling of various sources of data.
 A sound knowledge in remote sensing software, geographic information systems (GIS) and programming (e. g., Python, R) is required.
-The ability to work independently, organizational skills, high motivation and the willingness to work within an interdisciplinary team of collaborators are essential.
-A strong interest to bridge gaps between Earth Observation, in-situ data collection and development of devices as well as interdisciplinary approaches is required.
+The ability to work independently as well as within an interdisciplinary team of collaborators is essential.
+A strong interest in applying interdisciplinary approaches and to bridge gaps between Earth Observation, in-situ data collection and development of devices is required.

-Necessary is the ability to develop devices and to communicate and collaborate with different stakeholders.
-Proficiency in the English language, communication skills, and the capability to write research reports and peer-reviewed publications are further required.
+The ability to develop devices and to communicate and collaborate with different stakeholders is highly desirable.
+Further, proficiency in the English language, and the capability to write research reports and peer-reviewed publications are required.

 The University of Würzburg is an equal opportunity employer, determined to increase the proportion of women in successful scientific careers, and particularly encourages them to apply.
 Preference will be given to disabled applicants with the same qualifications.
 Inquiries or questions should be directed to: